-Item No. 7.2 Bassendean Oval Business Case
+Item No. 12.3 Bassendean Oval Business Case

 Property Address 1 West Road, Bassendean

 Landowner/Applicant Crown land vested with Town of Bassendean

 Ref COMDEV/PLANNG/4 and ROC19/69544

 Directorate Community Planning

 Decision Type Executive

 Authority/Discretion

-Advocacy When the Council advocates on its own behalf or on beha community to another level of government/body/agency.
+☐ Advocacy When the Council advocates on its own behalf or on behalf of its community to another level of government/body/agency.

-Executive The substantial direction setting and oversight role of the e.g. adopting plans and reports, accepting tenders, operations, setting and amending budgets.
+☑ Executive The substantial direction setting and oversight role of the Council. e.g. adopting plans and reports, accepting tenders, directing operations, setting and amending budgets.

-Legislative Includes adopting local laws, town planning schemes and poli
+☐ Legislative Includes adopting local laws, town planning schemes and policies.

-Review When the Council operates as a review authority made by Officers for appeal purposes.
+☐ Review When the Council operates as a review authority on decisions made by Officers for appeal purposes.

-Quasi-Judicial When the Council determines an application/matter that affects a person's right and interests.
-The judicial characte from the obligation to abide by the principles of natural Examples of Quasi-Judicial authority include town p applications, building permits, applications for permits/licences (e.g. under Health Act, Dog Act or Loca and other decisions that may be appealable to the Administrative Tribunal.
+☐ Quasi-Judicial When the Council determines an application/matter that directly affects a person's right and interests.
+The judicial character arises from the obligation to abide by the principles of natural justice.
+Examples of Quasi-Judicial authority include town planning applications, building permits, applications for other permits/licences (e.g. under Health Act, Dog Act or Local Laws) and other decisions that may be appealable to the State Administrative Tribunal.

-Attachment Nil.
+Attachment No. 10 DLGSC letter dated 17/8/20

-The purpose of this report is for Council to consider the Bassendean Oval Business Case project in light of the development of a Town Centre Masterplan.
+The purpose of this report is for Council to consider suspending work temporarily on the Bassendean Oval Business Case project in light of the current, higher-order work on the development of a Town Centre Masterplan which also includes consideration of the Bassendean Oval.